-Parking stickers are not required to park in any of the parking lots at Centralia College.
-Students should not park in spots marked RESERVED or in spots marked for Disabled Parking unless they have legal state issued decal.
+Parking stickers are required to park in any of the parking lots at Centralia College.
+Students should not park in spots marked RESERVED or in spots marked for Disabled Parking unless they have legal state-issued decal.
+See the Centralia College website for information on how to obtain a parking decal.